NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](cat%20directory.png)

 * **Working Directory**: The working directory was /home.
-* **Why This Output**: When using this command, it prints the content of null, since there was no argument.
-This is why the output was null.
+* **Why This Output**: When using this command, it tried to print the content of the file(s) of the argument.
+Since the argument was a directory, it could not print out its content and sent an error message, as seen in the screenshot
-* **Error?** : The output is not an error.
+* **Error?** : The output is an error because cat is meant to take file(s) as an argument and not a directory.

 ## 3. Example of using the command with a path to a file as an argument
 **1. Using cd command**